-This Shangri-La is the dream of a wanderer come true with the unique topography of the country offering infinite possibilities from a trek to the Everest Base Camp to fly fishing in the swollen belly of the Karnali, parahawking with the Egyptian vultures while flying over the Annapurna range to diving off a 170 m high suspension bridge for the longest freefall in the world, jungle safaris on elephants to cycling excursions on single trails all made possible within a fortnight.
+This Shangri-La is the dream of a wanderer come true with the unique topography of the country offering infinite possibilities from a trek to the Everest Base Camp to fly fishing in the swollen belly of the Karnali River.
+You can also do parahawking with the Egyptian vultures while flying over the Annapurna range to diving off a 170 m high suspension bridge for the most extended freefall in the world, jungle safaris on elephants to cycling excursions on single trails all made possible within a fortnight.

 Let Nepal enthrall and surprise you.
 Let it unravel its secret, one ancient smile at a time.
 Nepal Tourism Board has declared 2018 as visit Nepal Year to promote and meet its target of 1.33 million tourist arrival by then.

 “Nepal’s cultural landscape is every bit as diverse as its physical one.” – The No.1 Destination for 2016, Rough Guides

 Home to eight out of the ten highest peaks in the world and a third of the 2400 km of Himalayan range, Nepal is the decisive answer if the mountains call to you.
 Whether you want to attempt an arduous trek through high passes and astounding landscapes while enjoying the legendary Nepali hospitality or take a leisurely flight over the Himalayas for a bird’s eye view of the range, we can help you choose the right package to get up-close and personal with the giants.